Boosting Object Representation Learning via Motion and Object Continuity: Motion and Object Continuity

+$\mathcal{L}^\text{M}$ represents the batch-wise motion supervision loss and $\mathcal{L}^\text{OC}$ the batch-wise object continuity loss.
+We use $\lambda_{align} \in [0, 1]$, to balance the learning of object detection and object representation.
+We recommend using a scheduling approach for $\lambda_{align}$, described in the App.~C.4 .
+An additional $\lambda_{\text{OC}}$ hyperparameter can be used to balance image reconstruction and encoding improvements.

-Concerning our previously identified error types of object representation learning: the goal of $\mathcal{L}^\text{OC}$ is to improve on the Type II error.
+Concerning our previously suggested error types of object representation learning: the goal of $\mathcal{L}^\text{OC}$ is to improve on the Type II error.
 As previously identified, improvements on Type II also depend on improvements on the Type I error for which $\mathcal{L}^\text{M}$ was developed.
-The ultimate goal of MOC to improve object representation deep learning for downstream tasks is thus achieved by interdependently improving over both error types.
+The ultimate goal of MOC to improve deep object representation learning for downstream reasoning tasks is thus achieved by interdependently improving over both error types.

-We use $\lambda_{align} \in [0, 1]$, to balance the learning of object detection and object representation.
-We recommend using a scheduling approach for $\lambda_{align}$ and provide a detailed description in the next section.
-An additional $\lambda_{\text{OC}}$ hyperparameter can be used to balance overall image reconstruction capabilities and encoding improvements.

-We note that MOC takes advantage of temporal information, while leaving the baseline architecture unchanged, thus learning the concept of objects from image sequences, while still allowing for single image inference.
+Lastly, MOC takes advantage of temporal information, while leaving the base architecture unchanged.
+In this way, it is possible to learn the concept of objects from image sequences, while still allowing for single image inference.